Mulhall, Oklahoma

 Mulhall is a town in Logan (mostly) and Payne counties in Oklahoma, United States.
-The population was 225 at the 2010 census, down 5.9 percent from the figure of 239 in 2000.
+The population was 212 as of the 2020 United States census.
 It is part of the Oklahoma City Metropolitan Statistical Area.

 History

 The town began as a railroad station for the Santa Fe railroad, and was originally named Alfred, for the son of an attorney.
 The town is named for Zach Mulhall, father of Lucille Mulhall, who was the first official 'cowgirl' to actually compete against men in rodeo events and win.
 The town name was changed from Alfred to Mulhall shortly after the land run of 1889 because there were two towns named 'Alfred' at that time, according to a petition made by Zach to the railroad.

 Zach Mulhall hosted his own show for many years across the country, with Lucille starring in those shows along with her siblings.
 Zach and the Mulhall family were also friends with the Miller Brothers of 101 Ranch Fame in nearby Ponca City and often performed with them and shared talent for their shows when needed.
 Will Rogers and Tom Mix were also integral parts of the early years of the shows and Will (then performing under the stage name, "The Cherokee Kid}") is credited with teaching Lucille how to twirl-another talent for which she was known.

 Carrie Nation visited Mulhall in 1901 to tell the town saloons about the evils of liquor and warning that she would return.
 The town immediately ordered the saloon out of business.

 In 1907, Leslie's Weekly carried a picture of Lucille, calling her the world's champion lariat thrower, a title she won in San Antonio.
 It also states that she entertained President Theodore Roosevelt.

 About 80 percent of the town was destroyed on May 3, 1999, 110 years after the town's founding, by a violent high-end F4 tornado (possibly F5 before hitting the town) which was recorded to be well over one mile wide at times.
 The town's water tower collapsed due to the violent winds.
+Fortunately, police were able to warn residents of the imminent danger and no one in Mulhall was killed.
+However, besides the water tower collapsing, the wedge tornado also leveled 60–70% of the 130 homes in Mulhall and destroyed the Mulhall/Orlando Elementary School.

 Lucille's Restaurant, located in the old Bank Building, was one of the few original structures to survive the tornado.
 The restaurant boasted eclectic photographs of Lucille and her family during the heyday of their lives and performances in Wild West shows featured in the decor.
 On September 2, 2009, the restaurant was extensively damaged by fire.
 It was rebuilt and catered to a variety of customers from families to bikers.
-On October 21, 2018 it closed permanently.
-On March 12, 2021 the restaurant was purchased by new owners and is being reopened under the name Lucille's Chuckwagon on May 20th 2021.
+On October 21, 2018, it closed permanently.
+On March 12, 2021, the restaurant was purchased by new owners and is being reopened under the name Lucille's Chuckwagon on May 20, 2021.
 The Methodist church also survived, and is pictured behind the old Mulhall School.